Requesting Medical Records

 Know Your Rights with HIPAA:

 HIPAA entitles every person the right to access his or her medical records, receive copies of them, request amendments to them, and know who has seen them.
+After a provider receives a patient’s written request, the records must be granted within 30 days.
+In the event that more time is required, a provider must provide an explanation within the 30-day time period and the patient must be granted access to his medical record within 60 days.

 The Office of Civil Rights (OCR), which administers HIPAA, has information on Your Health Information Privacy Rights: